justinkahrs/anna-blog/src/content/project/PatternsInPractice/intertwingled.md

 What looks like a comedy bit becomes a lesson in interconnected systems.
 Two people in the same architecture inhabit two different realities.
 The sense of a system is defined by familiarity, not logic.
 The environment shapes meaning even when the structure is objectively absurd.
 Normalization hides inconsistencies until someone new, like Grimes, steps in and sees them clearly.

-It is ridiculous, it is funny, it is kind of painful, and it perfectly mirrors Morville’s point: users live inside ecosystems they did not design, and meaning is shaped by the structure around them.
+It's ridiculous, it's funny, kind of painful, and it perfectly mirrors Morville’s point: users live inside ecosystems they did not design, and meaning is shaped by the structure around them.
 ## Why This Matters
 Reading _Intertwingled_ did not change the complexity of my work.
 It changed the way I understand it.
 The chaos is not accidental.
 The overlaps are not failures.
 The inconsistencies are not signs that something went wrong.
 They are signs that systems are living environments full of people, history, tension, gaps, and good intentions.